A guide for service families about applying for, maintaining, moving in and out of and living in service family accommodation (in the United Kingdom).

 - JSP 754: Recoveries from pay (available on the Defence Intranet only)

-Both DIO Service Delivery Accommodation and our contractors have a strong customer focus to provide the best service we can to service personnel and their families.
+Both Both CarillionAmey and DIO Service Delivery Accommodation have a strong customer focus to provide the best service we can to service personnel and their families.
 However, sometimes things go wrong so below is some useful advice and guidance on what you need to do if you wish to make a complaint, and what the correct procedure is.

 Whatever the problem, we will endeavour to sort it out as quickly as possible.
 We value your feedback and monitor complaints to help us focus on improving our service in those areas.